james-jory/segment-personalize-workshop/exercise1/README.md

 * Redshift

 For this exercise we will walk you through how to setup an S3 destination in your Segment account.
 In the interest of time, though, we will provide a pre-made test dataset that you will upload to S3 yourself.
 Then you will use AWS Glue to create an ETL (extract, transform, load) Job that will filter and transform the raw JSON file into the format required by Personalize.
 The output file will be written back to S3.
 Finally, you will learn how to use Amazon Athena to query and visualize the data in the transformed file directly from S3.

+> The Segment Amazon S3 destination is just one method for collecting historical training data for Personalize.
+If you're already using [Segment's Amazon Redshift Data Warehouse destination](https://segment.com/docs/destinations/redshift/), you can easily extract (or unload) data from your Redshift instance as a CSV suitable for uploading into Personalize.
+See the [sql/redshift_unload_as_csv.sql](sql/redshift_unload_as_csv.sql) file.

 ### Exercise Preparation